Maria Caruso

 In addition to her catalog of over 100 ballets created specifically for her company of Bodiography artists, her choreographic works have been innovated for a collection of the world’s most esteemed dance companies, earning them support from their respective ministries of culture and tourism.
 As a dramatic stage performer, Caruso is best known for her critically acclaimed solo, Metamorphosis, which began off-Broadway in 2021 and followed with a global tour and run in London’s West End in the summer of 2022.
-Her final sold-out performance at the Lyric Theatre was filmed live on July 4th of 2022 and is available on Broadway On Demand.
+Her final sold-out performance at the Lyric Theatre was filmed live on July 4, 2022, and is available on Amazon Primeand Broadway On Demand.
+In 2024, Caruso previewed her newest solo creation, Incarnation, in São Paulo, Brazil.
+The show then opened in London's West End at the Theatre Royal Drury Lane on October 3, 2024.
+There Caruso made history as the first artist to perform a solo dance show in the theater since its opening in 1663.
+The film of Caruso's final Incarnation performance in London is now available on Broadway on Demand and she is engaging in a global tour with the work in 2025.

 Personal life

-Caruso is married to Dr. Alan J. Russell.
-Dr. Russell is the Vice President of Biologics at Amgen.
+Caruso is married to Dr. Alan J. Russell, the Vice President of Research at Amgen.
 Caruso has five step-children.

 Early Training

 Maria Caruso grew up in Rural Valley, PA, outside of Pittsburgh.
 Caruso's mother and father split when she was young, and dance soon became a therapeutic outlet for her.
 Luba Takamoto was Maria's first influential teacher.
 Working with Takamoto instilled the academic value of dance in Caruso.
 Maria then studied at Sue Hewitt Dance Studio in Indiana, PA, and Hewitt became another of Maria's early mentors.
-Caruso graduated high school early, at age 16, and continued her education as a BFA student in Florida State University’s dance program.
+Caruso graduated high school early after duel enrollment in high school and La Roche College, at age 16, and continued her education as a BFA student in Florida State University’s dance program.
 While studying at Florida State, Maria began to mature and no longer fit the traditional ballet body stereotypes.
 Anjali Austin, one of Maria's professors, became her mentor at FSU and helped her through this period.
-This inspired Caruso to later open a school that would serve the needs of dancers with non-stereotypical ballet bodies.
+Ms. Austin encouraged her to pursue summer training at the Dance Theatre of Harlem where she studied in New York and began to feel whole as a dancer.
+This inspired Caruso to later open a school that focused on inclusivity and would serve the needs of dancers with non-stereotypical ballet bodies.
 After graduation from FSU and returning to Pittsburgh, Caruso earned a master's degree in professional leadership from Carlow University.